-Course Goals: Upon successful completion of this course, students will have gained a sound understanding of several important topics in classical mechanics, as approached using both the Newtonian formalism and the Lagrangian formalism.
-In addition, they will build and develop skills working with a wide range of mathematical tools used ubiquitously in intermediate and advanced physics courses.
+Course Goals: Upon successfully completing PHY 300, students will have a mastery of several important topics in classical mechanics, as approached using both the Newtonian formalism and the Lagrangian formalism.
+In addition, students will build and develop skills working with a wide range of mathematical methods used ubiquitously in intermediate and advanced physics courses.
 More specifically, the primary goals of this course include:

 - develop and advance those mental models needed to solve qualitative and quantitative problems in classical mechanics.
-Emphasis will be placed on problems in the areas of kinematics and dynamics, energy, conservation laws, oscillations, Lagrangian mechanics, central force motion, and non-inertial reference frames. - develop and advance skills with mathematical tools utilized in advanced physics topics.
-These tools include Taylor series expansions, coordinate transformations, multivariable calculus, ordinary linear differential equations, matrices, and variational calculus. - develop and exercise problem-solving skills, especially in cases where problems have not previously been encountered - develop and advance analytical and critical reasoning skills - develop and advance those specific critical reading skills needed to succeed in the study of advanced physics topics
+Emphasis will be placed on problems in the areas of kinematics and dynamics, energy, conservation laws, oscillations, Lagrangian mechanics, central force motion, and noninertial reference frames. - develop and advance skills with mathematical techniques utilized in advanced physics topics.
+These techniques include Taylor series expansions, coordinate transformations, multivariable calculus, ordinary linear differential equations, and variational calculus. - develop and exercise problem-solving skills, especially in cases where problems have not previously been encountered - develop and advance analytical and critical reasoning skills - develop and advance those specific critical reading skills needed to succeed in the study of advanced physics topics